 Whether you’re interested in cancer prevention or are a survivor, you’ll see that the AICR dietary guidelines for cancer prevention and for cancer survivors are exactly the same.
 They both include eating plenty of fruits, vegetables, and whole grains.
 They also recommend staying lean by exercising, limiting red meat consumption, limiting alcohol consumption, and of course, avoiding smoking or chewing tobacco altogether.

-This Month is also National Minority Health Month.
-It’s important to us at CFYL to recognize the disparities in health in the United States and in New York City and make sure our programs are not only available to everybody, but that we put on programs that cater to specific cultures and groups within New York City.
-Our research studies with Columbia University have focused on Latina Breast Cancer Survivors.
-Breast cancer is the most common cancer among Latinas, and our studies have found that the Cook For Your Life teaching method helped the study participants make positive sustainable dietary changes.
+April is also National Minority Health Month.
+It’s important to recognize the disparities in health in the United States and to make sure our programs are not only available to everybody but that we put on programs that cater to specific cultures and groups.
+Before Cook for Your Life was acquired by Fred Hutch in 2019, our previous research studies with Columbia University had focused on Latina Breast Cancer Survivors.
+Breast cancer is the most common cancer among Latinas, and our studies have found that our teaching method helped the study participants make positive sustainable dietary changes.

-Cancer Control and Minority Health go hand in hand and will continue to be an essential part of the CFYL mission and enforce and influence our goals as an organization.
+Cancer Control and Minority Health go hand in hand and will continue to be an essential part of our mission and influence our goals as an organization.